hexa-decim8/KranG/README.md

 new project forevermore known as KranG.
 It is possible that you'll notice some remnants of the old naming scattered around the scripts, I'll also be working on clearing all of that out over time as well.

-# What Is KrangTools?
+# What Is KranG?
-KranG was originally developed to deal with CREST PDFs which do not come as searchable documents.
+Previously known as 'KrangTools', KranG was originally developed to deal with CREST PDFs which do not come as searchable documents.
 This means that there are tens of thousands of files that cannot be easily reviewed by researchers.
 We solve this problem through OCR, and go the extra mile to help researchers by adding some basic Natural Language Processing to help them study the information.